jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 ![newbiggin-breakwater](newbiggin-breakwater.jpg "newbiggin-breakwater")

 Once you've decided to take the plunge, you'll need to find some water and it will surprise nobody that England and Wales trail behind Scotland and Europe in terms of public access rights to water.
 The sea and navigable waterways are probably ok, but not if it's a canal.
 Lakes and tarns are probably ok, but not if it's a reservoir - unless you're in Scotland.
 Confused?
-Finding some swimming friends and sharing information is ideal, but there are some additional resources below.
+Finding some swimming friends and sharing information is ideal, but there are some additional resources included below.

 * https://www.swimming.org/openwater/open-water-swimming-venues/
 ^- *searchable list of organised open water swimming venues*